Institutionalizing and Consolidating Innovations for Youth in Kosovo

 The proposed project will ensure that adolescent girls and boys and young men and women are provided with skills for life and skills for decent work.
 This will ultimately ensure that young men and women are empowered to achieve their full potential and are ready to become social change agents/innovators/entrepreneurs.
 The Project will realize three main Outcomes:

-1) Strengthened skills-based curriculum of the upper-secondary formal education system; 2) Institutionalized local social innovation hubs; 3) Digital solutions for public institutions.
+1) Strengthened skills-based curriculum and blended learning solutions for the upper-secondary formal education system; 2) Institutionalized local social innovation hubs; 3) Digital solutions for public institutions; 4) Strengthened professional readiness of adolescent girls and boys and young men and women.

 Some of the key activities to achieve the results are:

-• Support the Ministry of Education, Science and Technology (MEST) with an analysis of gaps of the existing curriculum on skills-based learning, including the revision from a gender perspective;
+• Support the MESTI with an analysis of gaps of the existing curriculum on skills-based learning, including the revision from a gender perspective;

-• Support MEST with establishing linkages between the existing curriculum on skills-based learning and UNICEF’s skills-based curricula and an action plan with a gender equity lens for the implementation of skills-based programmes;
+• Support MESTI with establishing linkages between the existing curriculum on skills-based learning and UNICEF’s skills-based curricula and an action plan with a gender equity lens for the implementation of skills-based programmes;

-• Support MEST with training resources, materials to design and implement/deliver workshops for trainings for teachers for delivering skills-based programmes;
+• Support MESTI with training resources, materials to design and implement/deliver workshops for trainings for teachers for delivering skills-based programmes;

 • Pilot, test and asses the skills-based curriculum in selected schools with the trained teachers;